 The Rickenbacker 12-string.
 Image source

 In 1965, George and John bought matching Fender “Rocky” Stratocasters.
-Worth around $3,000 today, the strats were most prominently featured on “Nowhere Man” and other songs on Rubber Soul, which Harrison later called his favorite Beatles record.
+Worth around $3,000 today, the strats were most prominently featured on “Nowhere Man” and other songs on Rubber Soul.

-As far as George Harrison’s acoustic guitar work goes, something like the Taylor 110ce will give you the sound quality and performance you need.
+As far as acoustic guitars go, something like the Taylor 110ce will give you the sound quality and performance you need.
 Taylor’s produce some of the most consistently great acoustics on the market, and this model features electric connectivity just like George’s Gibson-J160E.

-And who can forget George Harrison’s relationship with the sitar?
-Harrison played the instrument on songs like “Norwegian Wood,” “Tomorrow Never Knows,” “Love You To,” and “Within You, Without You.”
-Now, this incredible instrument isn’t something you’re going to be able to find at your local music store, but there are plenty of decently priced options available on the internet.
-If you really want to sound like George, you’re gonna need one of these bad boys.
+And who can forget George’s relationship with the sitar?
+He played the instrument on songs like “Norwegian Wood,” “Tomorrow Never Knows,” “Love You To,” and “Within You, Without You.”
+This incredible instrument isn’t something you’re going to be able to find at your local music store, but there are plenty of decently priced options available on the internet.

 The Vox AC30 was used on many early Beatles classics.
 Image source

-Sticking with the Vox brand, George Harrison later used a Vox UL730 for his recording sessions on Revolver and Sgt.
+Sticking with the Vox brand, he later used a Vox UL730 for his recording sessions on Revolver and Sgt.
 Pepper’s.
 The good news is that the exact model George used is now for sale.
 The bad news is that it’s currently selling for $112,000.

 The much sought after Vox UL730.
 Image source

-Possibly the most famous amp George played with is the Leslie 145.
-This rotating speaker cabinet can accommodate guitars and keyboards, and Harrison used his for Let It Be and Abbey Road sessions.
+Possibly the most famous amp he played with is the Leslie 145.
+This rotating speaker cabinet can accommodate guitars and keyboards, and Harrison used one for the Let It Be and Abbey Road sessions.

 The iconic Leslie 145.
 Image source